Scientific Name

 Description

-Sedum sedoides is a succulent plant with small rosettes of fresh green edged with red.
-The rosettes grow up to 1.4 inches (3.5 cm) in diameter, freely offsetting to form loose cushions.
-Leaves are up to 0.4 inches (2 cm) long.
-Flowers are saucer-shaped, white with a greenish base, and appear in early fall.
+Sedum sedoides is a low-growing succulent that forms small rosettes of densely hairy, fresh-green leaves, often with red tips.
+The rosettes can grow up to 1.4 inches (3.5 cm) in diameter and freely produce offsets with long, slender stolons, forming loose cushions.
+The leaves are spoon-shaped with a rounded tip, measuring up to 0.4 inches (2 cm) long and up to 0.2 inches (0.5 cm) wide.

 When growing Sedums, keep in mind that these plants need very little attention or care.
-They will thrive in conditions that many other plants thrive in but will do just as well in less hospitable areas.
+They will thrive in conditions in which many other plants thrive, but do just as well in less hospitable areas.
 They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
 Sedum's common name is Stonecrop because many gardeners joke that only stones need less care and live longer.

 See more at How to Grow and Care for Sedum.